 How To Make A Palm Tree Card

 Handmade cards are extremely fun to make, especially when you draw your own pictures.
-Why do I draw my own pictures for every single card?
+Why do I sketch own pictures for every single card?
 To be honest, I do it because I want to create something of my own.
 From time to time I use scrapbook paper for accents on my cards, but all of the illustrations are hand drawn by yours truly.
 Yes, this means it takes longer than if I was just using cut-outs or photographs, but I want to hone my drawing technique, which is all my own.
 I say do not be afraid to grab that pencil and go to town drawing what you love for a handmade card.
 My obsession is drawing Hawaiian scenes, so I have drawn another one for this handmade card.
 Here are the supplies that I used to create this masterpiece:

 - A piece of used computer paper